Antibiotics During Pregnancy – Is It Safe?

 Sometimes when you fall ill, there is no escape from taking antibiotics in spite of their known potential risks.
 It is because leaving the disease untreated is more dangerous for the mother and the baby than the threats posed to the baby by using antibiotics.
 Another important thing is that the safety of a medicine is also dependent upon other important factors such as the duration of its intake, its quantity or dosage and which trimester of pregnancy you are in at present also considered.

-Antibiotics in the second trimester:
+Antibiotics in the Second Trimester

-Giving antibiotics like (macrolides or clindamycin) during the second trimester of pregnancy.
+Often doctors prescribe antibiotics like (macrolides or clindamycin) during the second trimester of pregnancy.
 Pregnant women at risk of preterm births can lower it.
 But recent research also says that giving metronidazole alone in the second trimester is linked with a higher risk of preterm birth.

-Classification Of Antibiotics
+Classification Of Antibiotics Based on Safety

 Nowadays, a variety of antibiotics are available on the market.
 However, some commonly used ones are cephalosporins (cephalexin), erythromycin, and penicillins (ampicillin, amoxicillin, etc.).
 The below classification will help us understand the effects of antibiotics on the pregnancy period: